 - Top of the line: Mac Pro

 With up to eight cores, the 16-inch MacBook Pro is the most powerful MacBook in Apple's current lineup.
-It has the fastest 9th-generation Intel Core i9 processor with Turbo Boost up to 5GHz and the advanced Radeon Pro graphics card (5300M or 5500M) with up to 8GB of graphics memory.
+It has the fastest 9th-generation Intel Core i7 or i9 processor with Turbo Boost up to 5GHz and the advanced Radeon Pro graphics card (5300M or 5500M) with up to 8GB of graphics memory.
 The base models start with 512GB of SSD storage but can be upgraded to 8TB.

-This budget-model iMac is designed with dual-core 7th-generation Intel Core i5 processor, Turbo Boost up to 3.6GHz, 8GB 2133MHz memory, configurable to 16GB, 1TB Storage.
+This budget-model iMac is designed with a 2.3GHz dual-core 7th-generation Intel Core i5 processor, Turbo Boost up to 3.6GHz, 8GB 2133MHz memory, configurable to 16GB, 1TB Storage.
 It has Intel Iris Plus Graphics 640 and two thunderbolt 3 ports and a 1920-by-1080 sRGB display.
 It's not Retina, but it's the cheapest Mac desktop you can buy.

 The 21.5-inch iMac has a 4K retina display.
 Depending on the model you choose, you can turbo Boost up to 4.1GHz, but you always get 1TB of storage.
 This iMac has a 3.6GHz quad-core 8th-generation Intel Core i3 processor or 3.0GHz 6-core 8th-generation Intel Core i5 processor and Radeon Pro 555X with 2GB of GDDR5 memory or Radeon Pro 560X with 4GB of GDDR5 memory.
 While both options have up to 32GB of configurable memory, you can choose between 8GB 2400MHz DDR4 memory and 8GB 2666MHz DDR4 memory sizes.